satyam-trimale/Chat-App/README.md

-# Chat-App
+# 🔒 Chat-App

-A real-time chat application built using Node.js and npm packages.
-This project demonstrates how to create a robust, scalable chat platform suitable for learning and production use.
+A modern, real-time chat application with **end-to-end encryption** (E2EE), built using React, Node.js, Express, Socket.IO, and MongoDB.
+This project demonstrates secure, scalable, and privacy-focused messaging for learning and production use.

+---

-## Features
+## 🚀 Features

-- Real-time messaging between users
+- **End-to-End Encrypted Messaging:** All messages are encrypted on the client and can only be decrypted by the intended recipient.
+- **User Authentication:** Secure registration and login with JWT.
-- User authentication using JWT
+- **Real-Time Communication:** Instant messaging using Socket.IO.
-- Responsive UI
-- Scalable backend with Node.js
+- **Modern UI:** Responsive, user-friendly interface built with React and Tailwind CSS.
+- **Profile Avatars:** Upload and display user profile pictures.
+- **Online Status:** See which users are online in real time.
+- **Scalable Backend:** Built with Node.js, Express, and MongoDB.

+---

+## 🛡️ End-to-End Encryption Details

+- **Key Generation:** Each user generates a public/private key pair on signup.
+The private key is encrypted with the user's password and stored securely.
+- **Message Encryption:** Messages are encrypted with a shared secret derived from the sender's private key and the recipient's public key (ECDH + AES-GCM).
+- **Zero Knowledge:** The server never sees plaintext messages or unencrypted private keys.
+- **Forward Secrecy:** Each user pair has a unique shared secret.

+---

-## Technologies Used
+## 🛠️ Technologies Used

-- **Backend:** Node.js (with Express.js)
-- **Package Manager:** npm
-- **WebSockets:** Socket.IO
-- **Database:** MongoDB
-- **Frontend:** React.js
+- **Frontend:** React, Vite, Tailwind CSS, React Router, React Toastify
+- **Backend:** Node.js, Express.js, Socket.IO, MongoDB, Mongoose
 - **Authentication:** JWT
+- **Crypto:** ECDH (secp256k1), AES-GCM (WebCrypto API)
+- **File Uploads:** Multer, Cloudinary

+---

-## Getting Started
+## ⚡ Getting Started

 ### Prerequisites

-- Node.js (v14 or newer recommended)
+- Node.js (v14+ recommended)
 - npm
-- (Database server, e.g. MongoDB)
+- MongoDB (local or cloud)

 ### Installation